project-march/ProjectMarch/doc/useful_ros_tools/robot_model.rst

 rviz
 ^^^^
 `rviz <http://wiki.ros.org/rviz>`_ is a 3D visualization tool which is capable of displaying information about your robot and its surroundings.
+The visualization combines the urdf and the tf frames to show the robot model.
 Please check the `official userguide <http://wiki.ros.org/rviz/UserGuide>`_ to start using it!

 Example